nfredrik/mickarucken/README.md

 # Computer setup

 How is the device programmed.
 Which IDE are you using.
 Describe all steps from flashing the firmware, installing plugins in your favorite editor.
 How flashing is done on MicroPython.
 The aim is that a beginner should be able to understand.

-I have tried different type of Integrated Development Environment, IDE, like Pycharm, VScode and Thonny.
-Thonny worked best when it comes to loading the target, i.e. Pico W, so I picked Thonny.
-The other have better advantages when comes to supporting python.

-When connecting the Pico the first time it shows up as a USB device if the push-button is actived.
-To be able to load an application code the Pico W need firmware.
-This is easily achived by downloading firmware from this site and that drag and drop it the the RP2 device.
-The firmware will be loaded and when finished, rebooted by itself.

-I use a MacOS as operating system

 ##Install Thonny